Diann Schindler, Ph.D.

 Exhaling loudly, she digs in her pocket, pulls out change, puts it in the machine.
 A ticket spits out.
 She hands it to me, steps away, and scans her ticket on another machine.
 She motions for me to do the same.

 I try.
 It doesn’t work.
 I scan again.
 Nada.

 The train arrives and the doors open.
 Three people exit.

 She grabs my ticket.
 She scans it.
-It beeps and I growl to myself.
+It beeps.
+I growl to myself.
+Why can't you do this?
 She shoves it into my hand and climbs aboard.

 I’m right behind her.
 She turns around and helps me board as the doors swiftly close, brushing against my sweater.

 What would I have done without her?
 I thank her profusely.
 “Obrigada, Obrigada.”